ggracelii/harmonic-fullstack-jam-grace-li/README.md

 ### 3. Move Modal
 Clicking **“Move selected to another list”** opens a modal window that lists only eligible destination lists.
 The default value is blank, ensuring users must intentionally pick a valid list.
-Users can add from "My List" to either of the other two lists.
-Users cannot add from either of those tow lists to My List. sicne that contains all the companeis and wouldnt' make logical sense to add companies there

 ### 4. Filtered Move Rules
 The modal filters which lists can be moved to based on the current list: